A Review on Deep Learning in UAV Remote Sensing: Deep Learning in UAV Imagery

-In general terms, the articles collected at the scientific databases demonstrated a pattern related to its architecture (CNN or RNN), evaluation (classification or regression) approach (object detection, segmentation or scene-wise classification), type of sensor (RGB, multispectral, hyperspectral or LiDAR) and mapping context (environmental, urban, or agricultural).
-These patterns can be viewed with a simple diagram (Fig.~\ref{diagram}).
+In the UAV-based imagery context, several applications were beneficiated from DL approaches.
+As these networks' usability is increasing throughout different remote sensing areas, researchers are also experimenting with their capability in substituting laborious-human tasks, as well as improving traditional measurements performed by shallow learning or conventional statistical methods.
+As of recently, several articles and proceedings were published in renowned scientific journals.
+In general terms, the articles collected at the scientific databases demonstrated a pattern related to its architecture (CNN or RNN), evaluation (classification or regression) approach (object detection, segmentation, or scene-wise classification), type of sensor (RGB, multispectral, hyperspectral or LiDAR) and mapping context (environmental, urban, or agricultural).
+These patterns can be viewed on a diagram (Fig.~\ref{diagram}).
 The following observations can be extracted from this graphic: \begin{enumerate} \item The majority of networks in UAV-based applications still rely mostly on CNNs; \item Even though object detection is the highest type of approach, there has been a lot of segmentation approaches in recent years; \item Most of the used sensors are RGB, followed by multispectral, hyperspectral, and LiDAR, and; \item There is an interesting amount of papers published within the environmental context, with forest-type related applications being the most common approach in this category, while both urban and agricultural categories were almost evenly distributed among opted approaches. \end{enumerate}